Prague, Czech Republic travel guide

 Best Time to Visit Prague, Czech Republic

-April-May and September-October offer mild weather and fewer crowds, perfect for exploring on foot.
+Spring (April-May) and early Autumn (September-October) offer pleasant weather and fewer crowds, perfect for solo exploration.

 Getting Around Prague, Czech Republic